 It doesn’t matter if they have already been used, or if they are everyday first or second class stamps – they can collect enough of them to raise money for RNIB.
 They can raise more money from overseas stamps and they also collect first day covers, presentation packs and albums.

-Stamps are sorted by volunteers.
-They are mostly sold by weight.
-If any valuable stamps are identified, they can be sold for a higher price.
-As a general guideline RNIB can expect to receive around £10 for one kilogram of British stamps and up to £15 for a kilogram of overseas stamps.
-Do encourage your friends and family, at home and abroad, to save their stamps for RNIB.
+Stamps are sorted by volunteers – they are usually sold by weight, but if we can identify any valuable stamps they can be sold for a higher price.
+We expect to receive around £10 for one kilogram of British stamps, and up to £15 for a kilogram of overseas stamps.

 Collected stamps should be sent to:

 If you have any questions, please email firstname.lastname@example.org or call on 0345 345 0054 (Monday to Friday, 9am to 5pm).